When you can stop, you don’t want to, and when you want to stop, you can’t… – Luke Davies

 Substance abuse disorder also known as substance use disorder (SUD) is a condition where the use of substances like drug and alcohol lead to health problems and distress.
 Substance abuse can trigger physical, mental, and behavioral symptoms that ultimately cause issues at home, at work, loss of control, tolerance for the substance, hazardous use, and interpersonal life crisis.

 Drug dependence and addiction are major components of substance abuse disorder.
 The severity of this condition varies widely from mild, to moderate or severe.
 Addiction is mostly classed as a severe substance abuse disorder.

 Several people struggle with substance abuse disorder.
-It could be your loved one, friend, or you.
+It could be your loved one, your friend, or you.
 Some either don’t realize or can’t admit that they are experiencing substance abuse disorder.
 And very few get the help and solutions they need.
 Read on as we explore this subject including treatment of the condition.

-What the Stat Say?
+What do the Stats Say?

 Addiction in America kills thousands of people every year and also affects millions of lives negatively.
 Statistics show that up to 21 million Americans have an addiction and only 10% of this large number get treatment.
 In New Jersey, drug overdose deaths have increased by 51% over a 14-year period.

 What are the Causes?